leogodin217/ldl/README.md

 LDL is well documented in the style of Read the Docs.
 To learn how to use LDL read documentation [**here**.](https://leogodin217.github.io/ldl/)

-Three Juypter notebooks are provided in the github repository to show examples of using LDL.
+Four Juypter notebooks are provided in the github repository to show examples of using LDL.

 **Network Training** - Shows how to compare different learning rates using the default